iiasa/message_ix/doc/source/reporting.rst

    :members:

    Quantities in a :class:`Scenario` can be indexed by one or more dimensions.
-   A Key refers to a quantity using three components:
+   Keys **refer** to quantities, using three components:

    1. a string :attr:`name`,
-   2. zero or more ordered :attr:`dims`, and
+   2. zero or more ordered dimensions :attr:`dims`, and
    3. an optional :attr:`tag`.

    For example, an ixmp parameter with three dimensions can be initialized